-Being Part of a Community is Biggest Blessing for MHS Dental Hygienist
+Being Part of a Community is Biggest Blessing for Milton Hershey School Dental Hygienist

 By Beth Zimmerman, MHS Dental Hygienist